25 May 2021

-Boats Out will take place on 7 April.
-Organised racing will restart on 11 April, initially with a pursuit series with two-person race teams.
-A normal racing schedule, as set out in the February Ripple, will restart on 23 May.
+A normal racing schedule, as set out in the February Ripple, restarted on 23 May.

 Please be aware that our plans will change if infection rates or new variants cause the roadmap to be revised, and observe the following conditions: